Location:

 Rebuilt Body: Characteristic Zagato Shape in Reconstruction

 Compared with its authentic bretheren, as in the 1931 Zagato-bodied spider in our portfolio, the new coachwork looks very well executed.
 The running gear leap at the proper height, to the proper degree, and the linear elements follow the correct pattern.
-Overall, the plan is very similar to the 6C 1750 Zagato spider.
+The plan carries over from the 6C 1750 Zagato spider, the dimensions between the two being so similar.

-Acknowledging that the coachwork is faithful to the original, it's worth pointing to the shape of the door, which, apart from the linear body, provides angular hints in the leading edge and curved chrome trailing edge.
-The door is the most obvious styling gesture on the Zagato-bodied 8C, and I like that the coachbuilder did not overlap the door sill with leather, keeping the curves bare and accentuating the elbow joint—the point of convergence among the sill, the chrome belt line, the chrome on the trailing edge of the door, and the brace that frames the cockpit.
-With four bright edges meeting at one point, a spot of cleverness emerges in the design.
+Acknowledging that the coachwork is faithful to the original and beautiful to a fault, it's worth pointing to the shape of the door, which, apart from the linear body, provides angular hints in the leading edge and curved chrome trailing edge.
+The door is the most obvious styling gesture on the Zagato-bodied 8C, and I like that Mister Yates did not overlap the door sill with leather, keeping the curves bare and accentuating the elbow joint—the point of convergence among the sill, the chrome belt line, the chrome on the trailing edge of the door, and the brace that frames the cockpit.
+With four bright edges meeting at one point, a spot of cleverness emerges in Zagato's design.

 Touring Comparison: Comparing the 1932 8C 2300 Mille Miglia Cars by Touring and Zagato